raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 **USB mass storage boot is available on Raspberry Pi 2B v1.2, 3A, 3A+, 3B, 3B+ only.
 Support for USB mass storage boot will be added to the Pi 4B in a future software update.**

 This tutorial explains how to boot your Raspberry Pi from a USB mass storage device such as a flash drive or USB hard disk.
-Be warned that this feature does not work with all USB mass storage devices.
+Note that this feature does not work with all USB mass storage devices.

 ## Program USB host boot mode